Lukirby/Congruence-Closure-Solver/README.md

 # Congruence Closure Solver

-This project is a Congruence Closure Solver that processes logical expressions and determines their satisfiability.
+This project is a Congruence Closure Solver that processes logical expressions or set of literals and determines their satisfiability.
 The solver supports various options such as recursive find, heuristic union, and forbidden set.

 ## Prerequisites

 - Java Development Kit (JDK) 8 or later
 - A terminal or command prompt
+- No external libraries are required

 ## Bash Files